PsiHQ/Site/menu1.md

 <div class="row">
   <div class="container">
     <center><img src="/assets/axions.png" width = "250" height = "250"></center>
-    <p style = "font-size: 15px"><i> A comparison of how the axion intensity grows (if we start with only photons) in two models - the [conventional model](https://www.sciencedirect.com/science/article/abs/pii/S0370269302024486?via%3Dihub) and the [helical model](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.96.043519).
+    <p style = "font-size: 15px"><i> A comparison of how the axion intensity grows (if we start with only photons) in two models - the <a href="https://www.sciencedirect.com/science/article/abs/pii/S0370269302024486?via%3Dihub">conventional model </a> and the <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.96.043519">helical model </a>.
 Similar results can be obtained for gravitons too.
 </i></p>
 </div>
 ~~~